MarioCarrion/todo-api-microservice-example/README.md

 There's also a [docker-compose.yml](docker-compose.yml), covered in [Building Microservices In Go: Containerization with Docker](https://youtu.be/u_ayzie9pAQ), however like I mentioned in the video you have to execute `docker-compose` in three steps:

-1. Run `docker-compose up`, here the _api_ service will fail because the `postgres` service takes longer to start.
+1. Run `docker-compose up`, here both _rest-server_ and _elasticsearch-indexer_ services will fail because the `postgres`, `rabbitmq` and `elasticsearch` services take too long to start.
+We have to run those manually after all their dependencies are running:
-1. Run `docker-compose up api`, _api_ will successfully start however interacting with it will fail because the database migrations are missing.
+  1. Run `docker-compose up rest-server elasticsearch-indexer` for doing that.
+1. For building the two services images you can use:
+  1. `rest-server` image, use `docker-compose build rest-server`.
-  1. If you want to build the `api` image, use `docker-compose build api`.
+  1. `elasticsearch-indexer` image, use `docker-compose build elasticsearch-indexer`.
-1. Run `docker-compose run api migrate -path /api/migrations/ -database postgres://user:password@postgres:5432/dbname?sslmode=disable up` to finally have everything working correctly.
+1. Run `docker-compose run rest-server migrate -path /api/migrations/ -database postgres://user:password@postgres:5432/dbname?sslmode=disable up` to finally have everything working correctly.